 If this isn’t an option, I recommend using your smart phone only for wi-fi, and then buying a cheap phone to make calls in Ireland.
 You can buy a cheap phone under 50 euros at Tesco with a chip to get an Irish number.

-The reason I recommend doing this first, is that you want to make sure you have an Irish number when applying for housing and jobs
+The reason I recommend doing this first, is that you want to make sure you have an Irish number when applying for housing and jobs.
+I found that people seem to trust you more as soon as they see you have an Irish number.
+It shows commitment to living there.

 For me, this was the most difficult part and took me about two month.
 I applied to hundreds of jobs online and didn’t hear back from most of them.

 So, if possible, I recommend getting in with a recruitment agency, or networking your butt off.
-Both of these things are what landed me my job at UCC working as an international academic advisor.
+Both of these things landed me my job at UCC working as an international academic advisor.

-Getting your PPS number and opening your bank account in Ireland.
+Getting your PPS number and opening a bank account in Ireland.

 Congrats!
 Now the hard part is almost over.
-The next thing you need to do is get your PPS number, which is needed for Irish taxes.
+The next thing to do is get your PPS number, which you need for Irish taxes.
 You can visit this website here.

 You won’t be able to get your PPS number until you get a job, so you will have to wait until you have a job to get this.
 You’ll have to fill out some information online, and then visit the local PPS office.
 You’ll also then get your PPS card and information in the mail.